Ntando17gm/alx-airbnb-project-documentation/README.md

 ### 7. Admin Dashboard (Future Feature)
 Provides administrators with tools to oversee users, listings, and bookings.
 It ensures platform integrity by monitoring activity, handling disputes, and enforcing policies.

+## API Security

+### 1. Authentication
+Only verified users can access the platform through secure login mechanisms (e.g., JWT tokens or OAuth2).
+This ensures that sensitive actions like bookings, reviews, and payments are only performed by legitimate users.
+**Why:** Protects user accounts from unauthorized access.

+### 2. Authorization
+Role-based access control will be enforced to differentiate between guests, hosts, and admins.
+For example, only hosts can create property listings, while only admins can manage disputes.
+**Why:** Prevents unauthorized users from performing restricted actions.

+### 3. Data Encryption
+Sensitive data such as passwords will be hashed (e.g., using bcrypt) and communications between the client and server will use HTTPS (TLS).
+**Why:** Protects against data breaches and keeps user information secure during transmission.

+### 4. Rate Limiting & Throttling
+API requests will be rate-limited to prevent abuse such as brute-force attacks or denial-of-service attempts.
+**Why:** Ensures platform stability and protects against malicious automated requests.

+### 5. Secure Payments
+Payment data will be handled using trusted third-party payment gateways (e.g., Stripe or PayPal) rather than storing sensitive financial details on the server.
+**Why:** Ensures financial transactions are processed securely and reduces risk of fraud.

+### 6. Input Validation & Sanitization
+All inputs (e.g., user registration, property details, search queries) will be validated and sanitized before processing.
+**Why:** Prevents security vulnerabilities like SQL injection, XSS (Cross-Site Scripting), and data corruption.

+---